Skip to navigation

 work click here

-Norman Adams is the leading British religious painter of the 20th century.
-Testament to this are the many of his large commissioned works of religious subjects (click to see pages), most of which are housed in churches.
-There is a set of paintings based on The Pilgrim’s Progress in St. Anselm’s Church, (See page on this site) Kennington and ‘Stations of the Cross’ at both The Church of Our Lady of Lourdes (click to see church website) in Coffee Hall, Milton Keynes and at St Mary’s (also known as the Hidden Gem) in Mulberry Street, Manchester (Click to see website).
+There is much of Norman's work in public places and collections (click to see pages).
+There is a set of paintings based on The Pilgrim’s Progress in St. Anselm’s Church, (See page on this site) Kennington and ‘Stations of the Cross’ at St Mary’s (also known as the Hidden Gem) in Mulberry Street, Manchester (Click to see website).
 These are all well worth a trip round England: The Stations of the Cross in Manchester have been known to reduce grown men to tears.

 Norman Adams Norman Adams Norman Adams Norman Adams Norman Adams Norman Adams Norman Adams Norman Adams Norman Adams Norman Adams Norman Adams Norman Adams Norman Adams Norman Adams Norman Adams Norman Adams Norman Adams Norman Adams Norman Adams Norman Adams Norman Adams Norman Adams Norman Adams Norman Adams Norman Adams Norman Adams Norman Adams Norman Adams Norman Adams Norman Adams Norman Adams Norman Adams Norman Adams Norman Adams Norman Adams Norman Adams